 - Sugar: 7g (natural)

-If you enjoy dinners that feel healthy but still exciting, here are a few more reader favourites:
+If you enjoy dinners that feel healthy but still exciting, here are a few more reader favorites:

 – Creamy Vegan White Bean Chili for a comforting meat-free option